INTRODUCTION TO HOLLYWOOD HISTORY BOOKS

 I was born on the birthday of Zachary Taylor 36 hours after the assassination of JFK in 1963.
 My great-great-great grandmother, Emily Simpson, was the aunt of Hiram Ulysses Grant.
 The earliest years of my life were spent in the Lafayette Park neighborhood of Detroit where Ulysses Grant lived when President Taylor was poisoned by cherries on America’s 74th birthday.
-Still, I never gave U.S. Grant much thought growing up because my parents named me after Tennessee sportswriterGrantland Rice,to whom I am not related, and he’s the Grant I was always asked about.
+Still, I never gave U.S. Grant much thought growing up because my parents named me after Tennessee sportswriterGrantland Rice,to whom I am not related; he’s the Grant I was always asked about.

-In 1967, to escape the race riots, my folks moved eight miles north to Grosse Pointe where I graduated from public high school.
+In 1967, my folks moved eight miles north to Grosse Pointe where I graduated from public high school.
 I followed my Simpson roots back east to Maine, fell in love with American Studies at Colby College, and enrolled in the History of American Civilization Program at the University of Pennsylvania, receiving a doctorate in American Literature from Brandeis University (1994).
 I joined the faculty at The Ohio State University (1995), published a book on truth telling and the free press (1997), and became a full-time administrator at Tufts University (1999) and Harvard Law School (2001) where Dean Elena Kagan promoted me (2004).
 Then I became a vice president at the graduate school for the Claremont Colleges (2006).

 My California job did not pan out.
 Compelled to remain in Los Angeles to enforce my employment contract, I rented a townhouse a block from Muscle Beach where a 5-story portrait of Venice founder Abbot Kinney loomed over my front door like the Doctor T.J.
 Eckleburg sign in The Great Gatsby.
 It refused to let me go.
 I started digging around in local archives to learn more about Kinney and that is where I stumbled upon the Sawtelle Tragedy on old microfilm reels of the Los Angeles Herald.
 Truth read like fiction.
 Indeed, pearspoisoned Maria Dionisia Jesus Garcia de Valdez at her family’s annual New Year’s supper in 1910 and she died of ptomaine (Latin: “The Fall”) with twelve others, including her children, grandchildren, and friends.